 - Ensure that all immigrant visas authorized by Congress are issued to eligible individuals when there is sufficient demand for such visas, and

 - Improve the Visa Bulletin system for determining when immigrant visas are available to applicants during the fiscal year.

 Additionally, in July 2015, the Administration issued its report on Modernizing and Streamlining Our Legal Immigration System for the 21st Century (PDF).
-This report included detailed recommendations to revise and update the monthly Visa Bulletin to better estimate immigrant visa availabilty and provide needed predicability to nonimmigrant workers seeking permanent residency.
+This report included detailed recommendations to revise and update the monthly Visa Bulletin to better estimate immigrant visa availability and provide needed predicability to nonimmigrant workers seeking permanent residency.

 USCIS, in coordination with DOS, revised the procedures for determining visa availability for applicants waiting to file for adjustment of status.
-The revised process will better align with procedures DOS uses for foreign nationals who seek to become U.S. permanent residents by applying for immigrant visas at U.S. consulates and embassies abroad.
+The revised process will better align with procedures DOS uses for aliens who seek to become U.S. permanent residents by applying for immigrant visas at U.S. consulates and embassies abroad.

 This revised process will enhance DOS’s ability to more accurately predict overall immigrant visa demand in determining the cut-off dates for the Visa Bulletin.
 This will help ensure that the maximum number of immigrant visas are issued annually as intended by Congress, and minimize month-to-month fluctuations in Visa Bulletin final action dates.
 Additional goals are outlined in the White House report, Modernizing and Streamlining Our Legal Immigration System for the 21st Century (PDF).

 The Visa Bulletin will now have two different charts because of the revised procedures.
 DOS will post two charts per visa preference category in the DOS Visa Bulletin.
 The charts are: